To provide a learning environment which will encourage our children to achieve their best always.

 Students are not to bring to school: toys, jewellery, or mobile phones.
 If a mobile phone has to be brought to school in exceptional circumstances it must be left with the office staff before school and picked up after school.
 The school will not accept liability for loss or damage to any personal property howsoever caused.

-All money for school purchases should be enclosed in an envelope with the student’s name, room number, and labelled for the type of purchase.
+All money for school purchases should be enclosed in an envelope with the student’s name, room number, and labelled as to what it is for.

 Students at certain class levels are required to work on a personal device.
 Refer to the website for purchasing details.
 At the start of the year, all stationery can be purchased online (see our website) and the school receives a commission.
 All orders are made during the school holidays and are delivered to the student’s home.
 Students bring their stationery on the first day of school.
 Replacement stationery can be purchased throughout the year from the school office.
 Students must bring money and/or request forms with them for these purchases.
 Junior School children will be given request forms listing requirements and costs.

-Our photographs are taken by Photolife Studios Ltd. Parents are informed of the date the photos are to be taken and issued with consent forms for individual photos.
-Class photos are offered for everyone to purchase.
+Our photographs are taken by Photolife Studios Ltd. Parents are informed of the date the photos are to be taken.
 Class and individual photographs are taken annually.
 A pre-order/payment system for the photos is used.

 When a new pupil begins at school we require the following details: